 The Church’s position on sex and gender

-In the beginning, God created man with these two modes (Genesis 1:27) and created them to be in communion with one another, just as the Persons of the Holy Trinity are in communion.
+Moreover, in the beginning, God created man with these two modes (Genesis 1:27) and created them to be in communion with one another, just as the Persons of the Holy Trinity are in communion.
 God appropriates male and female as perfect companions for one another in marriage (Genesis 2:24), and as Christians we must exercise our love and sexuality within these parameters.
 Therefore, because transgenderism goes against the parameters set by God, it is unacceptable to Orthodox Christians.

 Yes, we concede there are very rare cases in which God creates humans who are born intersex.
 However, these cases have little to no bearing on the current transgender movement, which focuses more on society’s acceptance and “tolerance” of a sinful lifestyle.
 We focus on said lifestyle moving forward.